A simple and forgiving Spanish dinner, this stuffed eggplant recipe (berenjenas rellenas) is easy and delicious. It makes the perfect mid-week meal!

 You see, Antonia is the typical Spanish mother and housewife– she cooks delicious homemade meals every day, but she usually limits herself to what she knows.
 She could probably make her signature dishes (salmorejo, croquettes, and this delicious stuffed eggplant recipe) in her sleep!

-Although she taught me most of her best dishes while I was living with her for a month between weddings, for some reason we missed the berenjenas rellenas.
+Although she taught me most of her best dishes while I was living with her, for some reason we missed the berenjenas rellenas.
 So when she came to visit recently, I didn’t miss the opportunity to get her stuffed eggplant recipe– and that meant watching her make them.

 If I so much as blinked my eyes, I would miss a step, and Antonia didn’t quite understand why I had to take so many pictures of the process.
 But I paid close attention, and (hopefully) the recipe below for Spanish stuffed eggplants will impress you as much as it has impressed me over the past few years.